Coffee in South Korea: Coffee consumption

 As of 2015, there were an estimated 49,600 coffee shops in South Korea, and 17,000 coffee shops in Seoul, making Seoul's coffee-per-capita greater than that of Seattle or San Francisco.
-In 2013, it was estimated that around 657,000 tons of coffee were sold in South Korea, with a per capita coffee consumption of about 2.3 kg per person.
+The number of coffee shops in South Korea later surpassed 100,000, reaching 100,729 by the end of 2022 according to Statistics Korea—nearly double the combined number of outlets of the country's four largest convenience store chains.
+South Korea's per capita coffee consumption was estimated at 405 cups per year in 2023, and at 416 cups in 2024, the highest among Asian countries.

 The instant coffee market makes up a large percentage of the total coffee consumption in Korea where many well-known brands compete for market share.
 Instant coffee technology like freeze-drying, which was the best method of preserving the flavor of coffee, was improved upon in Korea, where freeze-drying was stabilized for mass production.
 As of 2003, instant coffee made up 90 percent of all the coffee consumed.

 With the introduction of big coffee chains like Starbucks, in the late 1990s, the consumption of freshly brewed coffee increased.
 Going to Starbucks to enjoy coffee became a way to engage with American and Western culture, hence many young and/or middle and upper-middle class Koreans began to frequent Starbucks.